dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 ## Paging

 Gravsearch results are returned in pages.
-The maximum number of main resources per page is determined by Knora (and can be configured in `application.conf` via the setting `app/v2/resources-sequence/results-per-page`).
+The maximum number of main resources per page is determined by DSP-API (and can be configured in `application.conf` via the setting `app/v2/resources-sequence/results-per-page`).
 If some resources have been filtered out because the user does not have permission to see them, a page could contain fewer results, or no results.